Business Models for Value Creation Are Evolving Quickly ... Can You Keep Pace?

 The Digital Transformation & Innovation Bootcamp is designed to help executive teams upend the reflex thinking that prevents essential change, take a fresh and creative look at opportunities, and dive deeply into what they need to do to succeed.
 If your firm has a solid plan in place, this is an opportunity to stress test its viability, break through any groupthink dynamics that may be blinding you to your plan’s shortcomings, and thereby vastly improve your likelihood of success.
 If you are beginning the digital transformation journey, the Bootcamp will jumpstart the process, allow you to benefit from executive insight different from your own, and give your strategy a solid grounding—greatly increasing your odds of a positive outcome.

 The risks are high with any transformation effort.
 Time is scarce as upstart, nimble competitors challenge the old order.
 We welcome your participation.
 The next Cutter Consortium Digital Transformation & Innovation Bootcamp will be held October 25-27, 2017, in Wellesley, Massachusetts.
-To receive more information about this session — and details of other upcoming sessions — please complete the form below or contact us at email@example.com.
+To receive more information about this session — and details of other upcoming sessions — please contact us at firstname.lastname@example.org.